Frank R. Zapata

 Frank Ramirez Zapata (born July 1, 1944) is a senior United States district judge of the United States District Court for the District of Arizona.

 Early life and education

-Born in Safford, Arizona, Zapata received an Associate of Arts degree from Eastern Arizona College in 1964, a Bachelor of Arts degree from the University of Arizona in 1966, and a Juris Doctor from the University of Arizona College of Law in 1973.
+Zapata was born in Safford, Arizona.
+He received an Associate of Arts degree from Eastern Arizona College in 1964, a Bachelor of Arts degree from the University of Arizona in 1966, and a Juris Doctor from the University of Arizona College of Law in 1973.

 Career

 Zapata was a Staff attorney of Pima County Legal Aid Society, Arizona from 1973 to 1974.
 He was an Assistant federal public defender, Arizona from 1974 to 1984.
 He was a Chief assistant federal public defender, Arizona from 1984 to 1994.
 He was an Assistant adjunct professor, University of Arizona College of Law from 1988 to 1990.

 Federal judicial service

-United States magistrate judge service

 Zapata served as a United States magistrate judge of the United States District Court for the District of Arizona from 1994 to 1996.